 I have seen this happen hundreds of times, often resulting in users losing everything.
 If you are unsure, ask the support team before sending.
 We have an article that explains many of the different networks that goes into further detail on this.
 This is a very simple, yet important concept to understand.
 Exodus also has a great article that covers this concept with step-by-step examples.

 - Double-check to see if you need an ID tag/Destination tag or Memo for your transaction.
-Most exchanges require a Destination Tag or Memo to receive funds, and if you don’t enter the right one, you may lose your crypto forever.
+Most exchanges require a Destination Tag or Memo to receive funds, and if you don’t enter the right one, you may lose your virtual currencies forever.

 The most common crypto assets that require ID tags or Memos are XRP, XLM, ATOM, BNB, XEM, KAVA, EOS, and a few more.
 Here is a good article from Coinbase that explains Destination Tags